Arpitpassi/BridgeReport/index.md

 ### Simplicity of swapping your tokens on the get go.
 1. LayerSwap
 2. Hop
 3. Portal
+4. A0 Zk bridge
-4. Defiway
+5. Defiway
-5. Mayan
+6. Mayan
-6. Stargate
+7. Stargate
-7. Squid
+8. Squid

 ### Transaction Speed (Can be a subjective experince for different chain speeds and different demand times.
 Overall, speeds were tested by bridging usdc from Bnb chain to polygon)
 1. Mayan